 When are the Draw periods and the Repayment Periods?

 Just like any other loan, you have to take note of the draw period as well as the repayment period of your credit line.
-The draw period refers to the dates that you borrowed money and used your line of credit, which can take up to 10 years, just like a credit card.
+The draw period refers to the dates that you borrowed money and used your line of credit.
+Just like a credit card, this may take 10 years.
 The repayment period refers to the time wherein you have to repay the principal plus the interest on the loan.

 Do I have to pay the closing costs?